drubach/DeesDesigns/README.md

 * **Couldn't load example project data** - Error: "sqlite3.IntegrityError: UNIQUE constraint failed: projects_project.user_id" resulted from using models.OneToOneField.
 Changed to models.ForeignKey for user_id for project and issue resolved.

+* **Couldn't log into admin in Heroku** - Error: "Please enter the correct username and password for a staff account.
+Note that both fields may be case-sensitive."
+Direction to correct found in [StackOverflow](https://stackoverflow.com/questions/68109989/unable-to-login-to-heroku-admin-panel-after-successfully-creating-superuser).

 ## **Credits**
 ### **Media**
 * The majority of the media was provided within the Bootstrap template.